 Ting-Yu Chen, M.F.A., Ed.D., became Shenandoah Conservatory’s first Asian American female Associate Dean for Student Affairs in 2017.
-She joined Shenandoah University in 1997 as a dance faculty member and served as the dance division chair in 2014.
-As associate dean, she champions for student academic success and well-being by strengthening students’ academic support network and leveraging campus resources.
-She is a coach and facilitator for student agency and provides necessary guidance for faculty to help learners navigate complex human challenges from the start to degree completion.
+She joined Shenandoah University (SU) in 1997 as a dance faculty member and served as the dance division chair in 2014.
+As associate dean, she champions for student academic success and well-being.
+She cultivates student agency and leadership and provides necessary guidance for faculty to help learners navigate complex human challenges from the start to degree completion.

 Chen has held a faculty appointment as professor of dance for more than 2 decades.
 She relishes teaching choreography, creative thinking and authentic expression to budding artists and scholars with an eye towards social justice.
 Chen has presented her cross-disciplinary research and teaching at conferences and university programs.
-Her work aims to serve singers and instrumentalists to advance their professional goals and well-being through body awareness and movement.
-Furthermore, she has taught inter-professionally to health professions students and faculty.
+Her research and teaching have served numerous singers and instrumentalists to advance their professional goals and well-being through body awareness and movement.
+Additionally, Chen has taught inter-professionally to health professions students and faculty.
 Her work facilitates a greater level of self-awareness and observational skills necessary for effective nonverbal communication, applicable to patient evaluation for health care providers.

-Chen was a Barzinji Collaborative Online International Learning (COIL) fellow in Spring 2021 and has been a COIL trainer with the Office of Global Virtual Learning at SU since Fall 2021.
-She facilitates discussions on global societal challenges while focusing on inclusive teaching strategies to address power dynamics in a cross-cultural learning environment.
-She cultivates belonging, inclusive excellence and wellness in all the spaces she occupies.
+Chen was a Collaborative Online International Learning (COIL) fellow in Spring 2021 and became a COIL faculty trainer with the Barzinji Institute of Global Virtual Learning at SU.
+Chen has served numerous faculty participants from SU and partner institutions in the Middle East and Southeast Asia since fall 2021.
+She facilitates topics on inclusive teaching pedagogy and power dynamics in intercultural teaching and learning spaces that enhance cross-cultural communication skills and global competence for both teachers and learners.

-Chen holds a Master of Fine Arts in Dance from the Ohio State University and a Doctor of Education in Educational Leadership from Shenandoah University.
-She is a member of the 2022/23 Senior Leadership Seminar in The Virginia Network, a program of the ACE Women’s Network.
+Chen holds a Master of Fine Arts degree in Dance from the Ohio State University and a Doctor of Education degree in Educational Leadership from Shenandoah University.

 B.F.A., State University of New York-Purchase; M.F.A., The Ohio State University; Ed.
 D. Shenandoah University.